wildlyinaccurate/plait/docs/introduction/Motivation.md

 Plait came from the idea that there are only really three key parts required to build a reactive JavaScript application: state management, event delegation, and virtual DOM rendering.

 Inspired by the model-view-update architecture of [Elm](http://elm-lang.org/), the goal of Plait was to provide a framework for creating reactive components &mdash; without actually writing a framework.
-In under 200 lines of code (including blank lines and comments!)
-Plait manages to achieve this by gluing together three libraries:
+In under 200 lines of code, Plait manages to achieve this by gluing together three libraries:

 * [**Redux**](https://github.com/rackt/redux), which provides state management and is the backbone of the reactive "update" cycle.
 * [**virtual-dom**](https://github.com/Matt-Esch/virtual-dom), which provides virtual DOM rendering.